snowcatman/minecraft-login-assist/README.md

 ## Getting Started

 You do not have to have Mineflayer installed to run this module/script/code or what ever.
 However, it is meant for mineflayer so it would be a good idea to install that as well.
+Esle it will not work

 ### Prerequisites